Offbeatmammal/GridBuddy/README.md

 Supports both Right and Left Pole position layouts (event by event).

-Currently *very* rough proof of concept, with some of the admin functions still being very clunky.
+Currently *very* rough proof of concept, with some of the admin functions still being clunky, and in some cases just stubs!

 You will need to add your own db_connect.php with credentials for the database:
 ```